Question: How are Oxygen and Carbon Dioxide Transported in Human Beings?

 Answer: C. Both oxygen and carbon dioxide are transported in the blood bound to hemoglobin.

-How is Oxygen and Carbon Dioxide Transported in Human Beings Solution:
+How are Oxygen and Carbon Dioxide Transported in Human Beings Solution:

 Hemoglobin is a protein in red blood cells that binds to both oxygen and carbon dioxide.
 This allows the blood to carry much more of these gases than it could if they were simply dissolved in the plasma.